 La Fromagerie, 2-6 Moxon Street, Marylebone W1U 4EW, 30 Highbury Park, N5 2AA and 52 Lamb's Conduit Street, Bloomsbury WC1N 3LL.

 Swiss Bread Bakery and Café, Richmond

 A lovely local haunt and purveyor of all things delicious, Swiss Bread Bakery's in-house cafe serves lunch 11am-2pm, Tuesday to Saturday.
 You'll want to jot down those times, because the cheese fondue here is a firm favourite.
 Served in a 'proper' fondue pot with a choice of traditional or truffled Swiss cheese, this independent understands the art of fondue inside out.
 Even the chunks of bread for dipping are baked overnight in the on-site bakery.

 Swiss Bread Bakery and Café, 175 Ashburnham Road, TW10 7NR

 Cheese fondue at Le Vieux Comptoir, Marylebone

-It seems Marylebone's Moxon Street is a bit of a cheese hotspot, because just along the road from La Fromagerie (mentioned above), you'll find Le Vieux Comptoir.
+It seems Marylebone's Moxon Street is a bit of a hot cheese hotspot, because just along the road from La Fromagerie (mentioned above), you'll find Le Vieux Comptoir.
 French through and through, the shop specialises in wine and charcuterie, while the restaurant side of the business dishes up duck confit, steak tartare, and of course, fondue.
-Here, it's a Fondue Savoyarde, traditionally served in the Savoie region of the French Alps to finish a day of skiing.
+Here, it's a Fondue Savoyarde, traditionally served in the Savoie region of the French Alps to reward a day of skiing.
 No skis necessary in Marylebone Village.